quintel/documentation/docs/main/PyETM/introduction.md

 ## What is PyETM?

 PyETM is a Python package that provides a set of tools for interacting with the Energy Transition Model's API.
-It's designed to be a modular tool that advanced users can incorporate into their scenario workflows, making it easier to manage scenarios, run bulk queries, and export data programmatically.
+It's designed to be a modular tool that advanced users can incorporate into their scenario workflows, making it easier to manage scenarios, run bulk queries, and export data through code.

+---

 ## What can you do with PyETM?

 PyETM enables you to:

-- **Manage scenarios** — Create, update, and manage ETM scenarios programmatically
+- **Manage scenarios**: create, update, and manage ETM scenarios through code.
-- **Run bulk queries** — Query multiple GQueries across scenarios efficiently
+- **Run bulk queries**: query multiple GQueries across multiple scenarios in one go.
-- **Work with Excel** — Load scenarios from Excel files, update them, and export results
-- **Custom curves** — Upload and manage custom electricity and heat profiles
+- **Custom profiles**: upload and manage custom hourly profiles.
-- **Export data** — Export scenario data in various formats
+- **Export data**: export scenario data in various formats.
-- **Automate workflows** — Integrate ETM into your scripts or automations
+- **Automate workflows**: integrate ETM into your scripts or other workflows, like:
+  - **Excel**: load scenarios from Excel files, update them, and export results.
+  - **Jupyter Notebook**: load scenarios from Jupyter Notebooks, update them, and export results.

 ---